palladius/ecommerce-ai-assistant-demo-gemini/hackathon.md

 => "As an AI, I don't have feelings or experiences like humans do.
 However, I'm here and ready to assist you with any questions or tasks you may have!\n\nHow can I help you today?"
 ```

-## Connect your assistant to some other API
+## Excercise 3: Connect your assistant to some other API

 This can be achieved in 2 different ways: